xdega/laravel-with-docker/README.md

 # Laravel With Docker
 Clean install of Laravel **5.4**, with support for Docker.
-Simply run `docker-compose up -d` from the project root and visit `localhost:8080` to view your project
+Simply run `docker-compose up -d` from the project root and visit `localhost:8080` to view your project.
+This is designed to be a lightweight, virtual-container based, implementation.
+As opposed to other attempts which may be more "bloated" in an attempt to replicate a full virtual machine.

 ## Quickstart
 We have a handy-dandy script to get you up-and-running in no time.
 Simply run one of the following scripts from your project root: